 The roots of American Fried Chicken are intertwined with slaves who introduced West African spices to the mix and Colonel Sanders who popularized Fried Chicken across the country and around the world.
 Modern variations include crunchy Chicken Sandwiches, brunchy Chicken and Waffles, sweet and spicy Korean Fried Chicken and Nashville’s fiery Hot Chicken.
 Don’t get us started on Chicken Fried Steak (which ironically doesn’t involve chicken at all).

-→ Click here to discover more of the best fried chicken in America and beyond.
+Discover more of the best fried chicken in America and beyond.

 America’s history with Pizza dates back to 1905 when Naples native Gennaro Lombardi started making coal-fired pies in New York’s Little Italy.
 Since then, the entire country has fallen in love with the cheap eats favorite that combines dough, tomatoes, cheese and various toppings to create a food that’s as simple as it is complex.
-The cities of Chicago, Detroit and Buffalo are particularly noteworthy for creating unique American pizza styles.
+The cities of Chicago, New Haven, Detroit and Buffalo are particularly noteworthy for creating unique American pizza styles.

 Ironically, two of our favorite pizzerias aren’t located in any of these cities.
 Pizzeria Bianco is in Phoenix while Pizzeria Beddia is in Philadelphia.
 However, there’s nothing like eating a humungous pepperoni-topped slice in New York City when anybody (including us) craves the quintessential Italian American pizza experience.

-→ Click here to read about our New York City pizza guide.
+Read our New York City pizza guide.

 Americans love cooking their meat over fire, whether it’s over a hot grill or low and slow in a smoker.
 The latter is so popular that the country has four distinct BBQ styles.